Amazing, Healthy Snack Ideas for Fatty Liver Disease

 Fruits

 Fresh fruits are my favorite snack ever since I was diagnosed with a fatty liver.
-We need all the vitamins and minerals from the fruits and they make for great snacks.
+We need all the vitamins and minerals from them, and they make for great snacks.

-One banana, one apple, one cup of blueberries, a couple oranges or a couple peaches – just pick your favorite and enjoy the delicious snack!
+One banana, one apple, one cup of blueberries, one large orange or a couple peaches – just pick your favorite and enjoy your healthy, delicious snack!

 Vegetables